yaserMow89/sSImp/README.md

-Readme for Ansible
+Readme
 ==================

-*Everything related to Ansible*
+This repo works as a big *cheatsheet* for me